 Safari (iOS): Go into “Settings” and select Safari.
 To delete all cookies, tap “Clear History and Website Data.”
 To delete a specific cookie, tap “Advanced,” then “Website Data” to pull up a list of cookies stored on your phone.
 From there, hit “Edit,” tap the red circle next to the specific cookie you want to remove and delete it.

 Edge is Microsoft’s latest browser integrated into Windows 10, and is intended to replace Internet Explorer 11.
-But considering that the U.S. Navy still holds onto Windows XP, getting everyone to make the switch to Microsoft Edge might prove a challenge.
+Here’s how to alter its cookie settings and wipe out any existing ones:

 Access cookies: Click on the three-dot Settings icon in the top right-hand corner that will generate a drop-down panel.
 Once you click “Settings” on the panel, it will shift to a different tile providing a section called “Clear browsing data.”
 To manage cookies, skip that for now and keep scrolling down.